LACMTA/11ty-web-template/README.md

 3. Set up the configuration for your project:

-    - `.eleventy.js` - update `pathPrefix` to your project's folder/repository name
+    - `.eleventy.js` - Update `pathPrefix` to your project's folder/repository name.
+This `pathPrefix` will allow you to run the site via GitHub Pages.
-    - `src/index.html` - update the `title` for your project in the front matter yaml.
+    - `src/index.html` - Update the `title` for your project in the front matter yaml so your page titles reference your project.

 4. Install `uswds`: